Automattic/rest-api-console2/README.md

     sudo PORT=80 npm start

-WordPress.com's App settings do not allow CORS URI's with ports in them.
+WordPress.com's app settings do not allow CORS URI's with ports in them.

 ## Configure